 Residents of the United Kingdom can donate to any Columbia school or program through the Columbia UK Fund, a UK charity, to gain tax benefit.
 Those who pay both UK and US income taxes benefit as well: the same gift is treated as a charitable donation for US tax purposes and can be claimed as a deduction against US income.

 Applying for Gift Aid relief is easy.
 Simply fill out a Gift Aid Declaration Form once you make your gift to the Columbia UK Fund.

 Columbia University has partnered with Transnational Giving Europe (TGE) to allow residents of several European countries to make tax-effective contributions to any part of the University.
 You simply make your gift to the TGE foundation partner in your country of residence and the foundation provides you with all the fiscal advantages, including a tax receipt.
-For UK residents, your gift is then transferred to the Columbia UK Fund.
+Your gift is then transferred to the Columbia UK Fund (a UK Charity).
+Gifts routed through the Columbia UK Fund will ultimately benefit the University’s mission.
 See if your country is a TGE partner.